erikhyrkas/snakes/training_data/llama-wiki-5.md

 * Snakes shed their skin as they grow.
 This is called molting.
 * Some snakes can swim and are found in the water.
 * Snakes have excellent hearing and can hear sounds that humans cannot.

-Note: This article is written in a simple style to make it easy for readers of all ages to understand.
-The vocabulary and sentence structure are designed to be clear and concise, making it perfect for a beginner's wiki article.
 <end>

 Write a wiki article about Chicken.<start>**Chicken**